Shuja-ud-Din Muhammad Khan

-Shuja-ud-Din Muhammad Khan was the second Nawab of Bengal, Bihar and Orissa.
+Shuja-ud-Din Muhammad Khan (c.
+1670 – 26 August 1739) was the second Nawab of Bengal from 1727 until his death in 1739.
 He married Zainab un-nisa Begum and Azmat un-nisa Begum, the daughters of Murshid Quli Khan by Nasiri Banu Begum.
 Shuja-ud-Din's third wife was Durdana Begum Sahiba.
 After the death of his father-in-law on 30 June 1727, he ascended to the Masnad (throne) of the Nawab.

 Early life

 Born at Burhanpur, Deccan, Mirza Shuja ud-din Muhammad Khan (also called Mirza Deccani), was a Deccani Muslim of Iranian-Turkmen Afshar descent.
 His ancestor Yar Ali Sultan had been the Safavid governor of Farah, Khorasan during the reign of Tahmasp I. Shuja's father Mirza Nur-ud-din, son of Nawab Aqil Khan, had held a prominent post in Burhanpur under the Mughals and he himself had been given charge of Ilkandal, a dependency of Hyderabad.
 It was in Burhanpur that Shuja first came into contact with Murshid Quli Khan, who also originated from the city.
 He married the latter's daughter Zinat un-nisa and had a son, Sarfaraz Khan.